 How Many Watts Does a Refrigerator Use?

-Most refrigerators indicate the amount of electricity they use, measured in amps.
-Most will use between 3-6 amps and around 120 volts.
 You can find your refrigerator’s specific amps and volts by checking the manufacturer’s sticker, usually inside the main compartment or the door.

 To calculate the average wattage of your refrigerator, multiply the volts by the amps.